Discover the Finest Artworks: Top 200 Paintings Worldwide (#174–150)

 Set against a monumental architectural backdrop, the painting captures the moment when Christ transforms water into wine during a lavish wedding feast.

-The sheer scale and complexity of the painting, covering an entire wall of the refectory, demonstrate Veronese's technical prowess and command over monumental compositions.
+The sheer scale and complexity of the painting, covering an entire wall of the refectory, demonstrates Veronese's technical prowess and command over monumental compositions.

 Observant viewers may notice the inclusion of contemporary figures, such as members of the Venetian elite, among the biblical guests.